red-hat-storage/ocs-operator/docs/design/metrics-exporter.md

   + outside the cluster, exporter can run standalone and can monitor the cluster based on provided cluster config.
     Prometheus can be configured to scrape from this exporter.
 + Add unit and E2E tests.
-+ Provide deployment manifests for ease fo use.
++ Provide deployment manifests for ease of use.

 # Implementation Details